fyupeng/rpc-netty-framework/README.md

 And in `RPC` mainly used the snowflake algorithm to achieve the unique identification number of the request packet, because `UUUID` generation uniqueness and time continuity than the snowflake algorithm is better, but it id value is non-increasing sequence, in the index establishment and maintenance of higher cost.

-Snowflake algorithm generated `id` basic orderly incremental, can be used as an index value, and low maintenance costs, the cost is a strong dependence on the machine clock, in order to maximize its advantages and reduce the shortcomings, to the nearest time within the preservation of the timestamp and sequence number, dial back that obtain the sequence number at that time, with the self-incrementing, no blocking to restore the timestamp before the clock dial back, dial back too much time to throw an abnormal interruption, and the server restart when a small probability of possible redial will thus lead to `id` value duplication problem.
+The 'id' generated by the snowflake algorithm is basically orderly increasing, distributed and unique, and has low maintenance cost.
+It can be used as a primary key or other index value at the cost of relying on the machine clock.
+The server must manually set the system time synchronization when restarting.

 ```properties
 cn.fyupeng.redis.server-addr=127.0.0.1:6379